Cuis-Smalltalk/TheCuisBook/README.md

 and PDFLatex.
 Texinfo is shipped with all GNU/Linux distribution.
 There are packages for other systems.

-To compile invoke the build script, for example: `makeBook en pdf`
+To compile, invoke the build script, for example: `makeBook en pdf`

 **DO NOT READ BELLOW, NEED TO BE PROCESSED, NOT YET THERE.**